jclement/SublimePandoc/README.md

 ## Installation ##

-The easiest way is to run the following from your Sublime Text 2 Packages folder.
+The easiest way is to install "SublimePandoc" using [Package Control](http://wbond.net/sublime_packages/package_control).

+You can also grab the latest from Github and install it into your Sublime Text 2 Packages folder.

 ~~~~~~~~~~~~~ {#mycode .sh}
 $ git clone git://github.com/jclement/SublimePandoc.git